Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Equivalence between various definitions of ESS in bimatrix Games

 \item[]\textbf{Definition 2c}: A state $(\mathbf{\hat{x}},\mathbf{\hat{y}})$ is an ESS if for every population state $(\mathbf{x},\mathbf{y})$ that are sufficiently close but not equal to $(\mathbf{\hat{x}},\mathbf{\hat{y}})$,

-\end{enumerate} It is obvious that when the Definitions 1a, 1b, and 1c hold, the corresponding Definitions 2a, 2b and 2c hold as well; the converse is not always true.
-We would like to remark that in line with analogous definitions in the case of symmetric games~\cite{hofbauer_book}, versions (a), (b) and (c) in the above two set of definitions may be called first principle definition, Maynard-Smith--Price definition and neighbourhood definition, respectively.
+\end{enumerate} A few remarks are in order.
+We first mention that Definitions 2a, 2b, and 2c are equivalent if we assume $\epsilon_x=\epsilon_y=\epsilon$.
+Next, we would like to remark that in line with analogous definitions in the case of symmetric games~\cite{hofbauer_book}, versions (a), (b), and (c) in the above two set of definitions may be called first principle definition, Maynard-Smith--Price definition and neighborhood definition, respectively.